 If you are enrolling for any coverage above those amounts, you will be required to complete Evidence of Insurability.

 If you enroll outside of the initial enrollment period, special enrollment periods, or a qualified family status change, you will be required to submit Evidence of Insurability.

 What if my employment status changes?

-When you leave or retire from your current employer, you can continue your coverage without interruption as long as the group policy is in effect, subject to applicable law and the policies' terms and conditions.
-Although payroll deduction will no longer be available if you retire or leave your company, you can opt for other payment methods such as direct checking or bank account deduction, credit card billing or home billing.
-You will be billed directly for your cost of coverage at portable rates.
-Portable rates may be higher.
+Good news!
+If you leave or retire from your current employer, you can continue your coverage without interruption (subject to applicable law and the plan’s terms and conditions).
+Although payroll deduction will no longer be available, you can opt for other payment methods such as direct bank account deduction, credit card billing or home billing.
+Higher rates may apply.

 When would my coverage start?

 If you are applying during one of the qualifying enrollment periods and Evidence of Insurability is not required:

 If you are applying outside of the qualifying enrollment periods and Evidence of Insurability is required: